 Is your furnace or boiler more than 15 years old?

 If your furnace or boiler is entering its teenage years, it may be time to part ways.
-We would recommend considering an energy efficient model for your next purchase.
-ENERGY STAR furnaces are 15% more energy efficient than conventional furnaces, and that ENERGY STAR boilers are 5% more efficient than a standard model.
-Many states including Massachusetts and Connecticut offer fantastic energy rebates on the purchase of energy efficient heating and cooling systems.
+We would recommend considering an energy-efficient model for your next purchase.
+ENERGY STAR furnaces are 15% more energy-efficient than conventional furnaces, and that ENERGY STAR boilers are 5% more efficient than a standard model.
+Many states including Florida offer fantastic energy rebates on the purchase of energy-efficient heating and cooling systems.

 Is your heat pump or air conditioner more than 10 years old?